gchq/stroom-docs/content/en/docs/reference-section/templating.md

 ## Basic Templating Syntax

-Jinja templating is very powerful and has a rich language so this is quick guide to the very basic features.
+Jinja templating is very powerful and has a rich language so this is a quick guide to the very basic features.
-See the full syntax here {{< external-link "here" "https://developers.hubspot.com/docs/cms/hubl" >}}.
+See the full syntax {{< external-link "here" "https://developers.hubspot.com/docs/cms/hubl" >}}.

 ### Data Types